 The condo sold for the anticipated price and the transaction went smoothly.
-Brian then had 45 days in his identification period to identify three potential replacement properties.
+Marcus then had 45 days in his identification period to identify three potential replacement properties.
 He found two fourplexes and a triplex that he believed offered him the investment opportunity he desired.
 Before the 45-day deadline, he notified his QI of his intentions and began the process of acquiring the first property.

-Due to competition for the first property and unforeseen circumstances with the second property, Brian was unable to close on either of his first two replacement property choices.
-By the time Brian knew the first two properties would not be options, there was not enough time remaining in the 180-day exchange period to acquire the third property.
-Brian had to cancel his exchange and pay the taxes on the capital gains he earned from the sale of his condo.
-After paying taxes, Brian did not have the cash he had expected and could no longer afford a triplex, much less a fourplex, without obtaining a greater loan amount, decreasing his income potential.
+Due to competition for the first property and unforeseen circumstances with the second property, Marcus was unable to close on either of his first two replacement property choices.
+By the time Marcus knew the first two properties would not be options, there was not enough time remaining in the 180-day exchange period to acquire the third property.
+Marcus had to cancel his exchange and pay the taxes on the capital gains he earned from the sale of his condo.
+After paying taxes, Marcus did not have the cash he had expected and could no longer afford a triplex, much less a fourplex, without obtaining a greater loan amount, decreasing his income potential.

-How could Brian have ensured a successful exchange?
+How could Marcus have ensured a successful exchange?